fnjoin/mysql-k8s-controller/README.md

 The `status` section is reserved for controllers like ours to update so that it informs us of inner details of what is happening with the resource.
 Notice that *StatefulSet*' condition is in the status of *CREATING* and hence the MySql resource itself is not ready.

 After some time, the *StatefulSet* created by this controller for `db-1` will become ready and the controller will detect that and update this status.

+### Other namesapces

+The controller pays attention to all namespaces.
+If you create the `Mysql` resource in any other namespace, the child resources will be created in that namespace.

 ### Chaos Testing